kkdai/go-cli-template/README.md

 How To Use
 ---------------------

-    go-cli-template --test="any test you want"
+    go-cli-template --t="any test you want"

 Just clone it for your console program template.